NunoDuarte/mocap_optitrack/README.md

 - Check IP address (this is IP of Windows machine)
 - ping IP Address of Windows machine on linux (if you can not ping turn off Windows firewall)
 - everything is set
-- IF IT DOESNT WORK - try to run optitrack_yarp_stream using VS 2017 @TODO or [CodeBlocks](https://github.com/NunoDuarte/armCoupling_iCub/blob/master/lsl/pupil/README.md)
+- IF IT DOESN'T WORK - try to run optitrack_yarp_stream using VS 2017 or [CodeBlocks](https://github.com/NunoDuarte/armCoupling_iCub/blob/master/lsl/pupil/README.md)

 ## Quick launch at EPFL